User

 Write something

 In November 1998, Ernie Boxall’s wonderful partner and mother to two of his three daughters decided she was tired of being second to his desire to be a football coach.
 The years of raising two young daughters, while Ernie spent his free time coaching, proved too much, and he moved out while his partner began a new life with the girls.
 Ernie had to move out of the home and closer to his work at a local hospital.
 It was his darkest time, seeking to rebuild life in a new location while still keeping in contact with his daughters.
 The worst moment came when he arrived home to find that his daughter had been attacked by the partner of the woman who lived opposite, who, it turned out, was a known to the police.
 He felt a failure, and the pressure grew.
 The hospital was restructuring, and the change was too much: he was sacked (on a false charge), and the world crashed.
-The Change: The change came when he went shopping after the sacking.
-A wrong turn at a junction found him driving past a sign advertising Tai Chi.
-That wrong turn in the road changed his life.
-Tai Chi led to an introduction to Shiatsu Therapy and, over three years, an introduction to the art of listening to people’s stories.
+The change came on the first day he went shopping after the sacking.
+He took the wrong turn at a junction and found himself driving past a university and a sign advertising Tai Chi.
+That wrong turn in the road changed my life.
+The Tai Chi led to an introduction to Shiatsu Therapy and, over three years, an introduction to the art of listening to people’s stories.
 Ernie became a Tai Chi and Shiatsu practitioner and set up his own business.
 It wasn’t easy, but it wasn’t hard either, because Ernie had a gift for listening and delivering good networking pitches.
-1. It gave him the platform to deliver his 60 second presentations with authority.
-2. It also gave him insight into the business owners who leave money on the table because of the Unwittingly Made Mistakes Many Make When Anxiety and Dread hamper their impact.
-3. Ernie started working with them to deliver presentations with impact.
-4. He turned to podcasting to deliver “No Story Stagnates”, with guests from all over the world.
-5. In 2020, he hosted a live “No Story Stagnates” event, featuring storytellers, authors, poets, and musicians who entertained the audience .
-6. Then the pandemic hit, and Ernie lost the locations for all his businesses.
-The door that closed, so that other doors could open.
-Ernie is taking Skool to help you tell your story before others tell it for you, and tell it well.
-Connect to learn how you can benefit from Storytime services.
-Click to say YES, Ernie, I want to know more about storytelling for life and for business.https://www.skool.com/storytime-skool-7852
+It gave him the platform to deliver his 60 second presentations with authority.
+It also gave him an insight into the number of business owners who leave money on the table because of the unwittingly mistakes many make when anxiety and dread hamper their impact.
+Ernie started a business working with them to deliver presentations with impact.
+He turned to podcasting to deliver “No Story Stagnates”, with guests from all over the world, and hosted a live “No Story Stagnates” event where storytellers, authors, poets, and musicians entertained the audience.

 powered by